mandrecki/coronus/README.md

 ```

 See if the page works [here](http://coronus-staging.herokuapp.com/).
-If it does, make a pull request to production on [github](https://github.com/mandrecki/coronus/compare/production...staging?expand=1).
+If it does, make a pull request to *production* on [github](https://github.com/mandrecki/coronus/compare/production...staging?expand=1).

-You want to merge into *production*, but first you want others to see your code and changes to the app.
-Describe your changes briefly and tag relevant coders.
+You want to merge into *production*, but first others see your code and test changes to the app.
+Describe the changes briefly and tag relevant coders as reviewers.